 5.8.
-The player ranking system will be based primarily on the percentage of league frames won, with a condition that at least 60% of the games must be played, in order to qualify for a position on the ranking table.
+The player ranking system will be based primarily on the percentage of league frames won, with a condition that at least 60% of the available frames must be played, in order to qualify for a position on the ranking table.
 There will be separate rankings lists for each division being used.
-Doubles frame wins will be awarded to both players equally.
+Doubles frame wins will not be included in the rankings data.

 5.9.
 The home side shall nominate their own players first in all league matches.